Celebrity media freelancers beat IR35 by being in business on their own account

 Also unifying both presenters, throughout their probed engagements, each operated without the statutory hallmarks of employment – such as sick pay, holiday pay, pensions and maternity leave.

 For Adams arguably more than Kelly, such distinctions were crucial because the judge in her case did uncover a few signposts pointing to her being caught by IR35 which, if conclusive, would have cost the 56-year-old £124,000 in taxes.

 For example, Adams had a substitution clause but it was found to be non-effective; she took no real, substantive ‘financial risk’ – a characteristic of being an independent business, and Mutuality of Obligations exited.

-But more determinative in the judge’s view than these IR35 status factors, and even what her contract stated, was Adams’ overall appearance and conduct, which was reflective of her being in business of her own account.
+But more determinative in the judge’s view than these IR35 status factors was Adams’ overall appearance and conduct, which was reflective of her being in business of her own account.

 “Even on the basis of ‘[HMRC’s] own figures – which are lower than those of [Ms Adams] – approximately 30% on average of Ms Adam’s gross income over the two tax years of assessment derived from engagements which were not with the BBC.”

 The judgment also states: “It is therefore apparent that Ms Adams must have spent a meaningful part of her overall working time on those other engagements.”